 EXPLORE THIS STORY

-ENERGY CRISIS: THE IRAN WAR'S PRICE TAG HITS THE GAS PUMP
+ENERGY CRISIS: THE PRICE OF WAR IN IRAN PAID AT THE PUMP

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Relative French comfort behind the TotalEnergies shield, but structural diesel vulnerability
+French relative comfort behind the TotalEnergies shield, but structural diesel vulnerability

 Dominant angle identified — does not reflect unanimity of this country’s media

-French exceptionalism: the crisis belongs to others, France has its shield
+French exceptionalism: the crisis belongs to others; France has its shield

 Underestimation of the country's diesel vulnerability